brijeshdhaker/docker-hadoop-cluster/README.md

-# hadoop-docker-demo
+# docker-hadoop-cluster
-A sample application with hadoop and docker.
+A sample docker application on docker hadoop cluster.

 This sample application shows how to use Docker to create a Hadoop cluster and a Big Data application in Java.
 It highlights several concepts like service scale, dynamic port allocation, container links, integration tests, debugging, etc.